nom-tam-fits/nom-tam-fits/src/site/markdown/header.md

 We would appreciate any additional help in correcting errors in these definitions or adding new dictionaries.
 While we are happy to receive information in any format, a pull request will work best.

+## How to use them

+To use the header keywords, just make static imports of them and use them just as you would have used strings.
+Here a simple example:

+	import static nom.tam.fits.header.InstrumentDescription.FILTER;
+	import static nom.tam.fits.header.Standard.INSTRUME;
+	...
+	hdr.addValue(INSTRUME, "My very big telescope");
+	hdr.addValue(FILTER, "meade #25A Red");
+	...

+Some keywords have indexes that must be specified, just call the n() method on the keyword and specify the indexes you want.
+You must spececify one integer per 'n' in the keyword.

+	import static nom.tam.fits.header.extra.NOAOExt.WATn_nnn;
+	...
+	hdr.addValue(WATn_nnn.n(9, 2, 3, 4), "50");

+Now you can use the compiler to check your keywords, and also use your IDE to easelly find references to certain keywords.